 “[The FCS program] helped me learn to be responsible,” Monique reflected.
 “Now I want to go back to school to learn to be a chemical dependency counselor and help others.
 I couldn't think about that before – you can’t go to school if you’re up all night looking for a safe place to sleep.”

 Monique still has friends in Yakima’s unhoused community.
 Many of them hang out in front of Yakima Neighborhood Health, where Monique now works as a custodian.
 She encourages her unhoused friends to apply for the FCS program.

 “I tell them, give it a try, it’s worth it.
 But you have to give it effort.
 It will do good for you if you give it a chance.”

-To find out more about the Foundational Community Supports program and how it plays a part in transforming Medicaid, visit the Healthier Washington webpage.
+To find out more about the Foundational Community Supports program visit the Supportive housing and employment webpage.